5Noxi/win-config/network/desc.md

 # Disable LLSE

 This setting is used to enable/disable the logging of link state changes.
 If enabled, a link-up change event or a link-down change event generates a message that is displayed in the system event logger.
-This message contains the link’s speed and duplex.
+This message contains the link's speed and duplex.
 Administrators view the event message from the system event log.

 The following events are logged:
 - The link is up. (`LINK_UP_CHANGE`)